JCasasLopez/user-service-2.0/README.md

 ## Contribution and License
 ### Contributing
-As this project is intended as a personal demonstration, external contributions are not being accepted at this time.
+As this project is intended as a personal demo, external contributions are not being accepted at this time.

 ### License
 This project is licensed under the MIT License.